MrEddX/docs.chatrix.one/docs/faq.en.md

 Yes, if the user is among your trusted contacts.
 A :material-check: symbol will appear below the message.
 In the newer versions of the client software, the following indications are available:

-- :material-check: - The message was successfully sent by the sender's server
+- :material-check: - The message was successfully sent by the sender's server;
-- :material-check-all: - The message was successfully received by the recipient's server or **MUC**
+- :material-check-all: - The message was successfully received by the recipient's server or **MUC**;
-- :material-check-all:{ .received} - The message was successfully received by the recipient
+- :material-check-all:{ .received} - The message was successfully received by the recipient.

 * * *